hughperkins/coriander/README.md

 Simply clone this repo, then run:
 ```
+./build.sh
 ./run-ir-to-opencl-demo.sh
 ```
-=> this willrun a demonstration of converting the device side code in examples/testcudakernel1.cu into OpenCL
+=> this will run a demonstration of converting the device side code in examples/testcudakernel1.cu into OpenCL

+### Host-side demonstration

-### Demonstration that we can also build host-side code
+This demo shows we can build host-side code, from the same source-code file containing device-side code.

-Host-side code doesnt use `ir-to-opencl`, just uses standard llvm functionality.
+This doesnt use/need any `ir-to-opencl`, just uses clang functionality, already present in clang-3.8.
 Run:
 ```
 ./demo-hostside.sh
 ```